JabbaBC/ParallelPrimeNumbers/README.md

 # ParallelPrimeNumbers
-It is a project for the Parallel Programming course.
+It is a project for the Parallel Programming course in 2022.